 Lack of Support

 Some older adults may not have a strong support system of friends and family.
+Many older adults do not possess the support systems required to successfully reach sobriety, making case management services crucial.
 This makes it hard to deal with the challenges of life, potentially leading to substance use.

 Shame and Stigma